 Five Essential Tips for Getting and Using a Checking Account

-Simple and effective, the checking account is the core of most people's finances.
-Without one, it's hard to manage your money or make a plan for the future.
+A basic checking account is the core of most people’s finances.
+You might not spend much time thinking about yours, but it would be hard to manage your money or plan for the future without it.

-That's why it's important to understand the ins and outs of checking accounts, so you can get the most from yours.
-Use these five tips to make sure your checking account is working for you.
+That's why it’s essential to understand the ins and outs of checking accounts, so you can make the most of yours.
+Use these five tips to ensure your checking account is working for you.

-As the name implies, a checking account gives you a place at the bank to store money, and allows you to write checks to others with that money.
-You can pay bills electronically, have your paycheck automatically deposited, transfer money to and from other accounts and use a debit card to make purchases.
+A checking account, sometimes referred to as a transactional account, gives you a place at the bank to store your money in an easily accessible way.
+You can write checks, pay bills electronically, have your paycheck deposited automatically, transfer money to and from other accounts and use a debit card to make purchases.
 You can also cash checks without fees and take out cash at an automatic teller machine (ATM).

 2. Understand how a checking account compares to other kinds of accounts